ajitminj/ajitminj.github.io/_posts/2021-03-07-Points-to-Remember.md

 - Dimensionality reduction is a process of eliminating independent variables such that the maximum information is retained with limited variables.

 7. Missing value ratio and forward feature selection are feature selection techniques whereas PCA is feature extraction technique.
 8. Feature selection keeps a subset of the original features while feature extraction creates new features using the existing features.
+9. Why do we use the low variance filter?
+- Variables with low variance do not contain any significant information.